R (on the application of Friends of the Earth Ltd and others) (Respondents) v Heathrow Airport Ltd (Appellant)April 16, 2021

 When Donald Trump tossed his hat into the ring in 2015, the Affordable Care Act, or Obamacare as it was christened, was on the minds of many voters.
 Although the ACA ensured that everyone would have health insurance, it imposed a tax penalty on those who did not carry it.
 Some Americans did not like the idea that it made insurance mandatory.
 Removing the mandate became a primary goal for the Big Mac enthusiast’s presidential campaign and subsequent administration.

 The Trump administration failed to get rid of Obamacare, but they did have a small triumph.
 As of January 1st, 2019, health insurance is still legally required at a federal level, but there is no longer a penalty if you do not have it.
+If the insurance company refuses to offer a fair settlement, the personal injury lawyer may prepare a complaint against the defendant.
+Injured?
+Contact NYC Injury Attorneys for a free consultation!

 Some states reacted to the ACA penalty reversal by creating laws of their own requiring their citizens to carry insurance.
 Arizona is not one of those states.